 Growing evidence suggests that complex CNS disorders, such as AD, are unlikely to be caused by a single route of pathology.
 Modulation of a neuronal growth factor has gained considerable attention for the potential treatment of neurodegenerative disorders.
-Our lead candidate, ATH-1017, is a small molecule therapeutic specifically designed to promote the ability of HGF to activate MET.
+Our lead candidate, fosgonimeton, is a small molecule pro-drug therapeutic specifically designed to promote the ability of HGF to activate MET.
 This promotion substantially increases MET activation levels and amplifies the beneficial downstream effects of the HGF/MET system, with several attributes relevant to AD:

-- HGF/MET is a critical neurotrophic factor for normative brain function and it is reduced in AD subjects; - promotion of the HGF/MET system has shown in several animal models the potential to directly halt neurodegeneration and induce regeneration, improve cerebral blood flow, and reduce inflammation; and - we expect HGF/MET system activation to improve P300 latency, as observed in AD subjects after ATH-1017 treatment in our Phase 1a and Phase 1b clinical trials.
+- HGF/MET is a critical neurotrophic factor for normative brain function and it is reduced in AD subjects; - promotion of the HGF/MET system has shown in several animal models the potential to directly halt neurodegeneration and induce regeneration, improve cerebral blood flow, and reduce inflammation; and - we expect HGF/MET system activation to improve P300 latency, as observed in AD subjects after fosgonimeton treatment in our Phase 1a/b clinical trial.